fastoch/Docker_Course/README.md

 ### Run the container

 To run the container, we need to specify 2 things:
 - the port mapping between the host and the container
 - the image name

 The command to run is: `docker run -p 5173:5173 react-docker`

-But this won't work as is, because we need to expose our dev environment.
+But this won't work as is, because we need to expose our dev environment to the host.
-To do that, we need to modify the scripts section in our package.json file as follows:
+To do that, we need to modify the *dev* script in our package.json file as follows:

 ![alt text](image.png)